-A slave was a person owned by another, and considered as part of their property.
-In Greek thinking, the institution of slavery taken for granted, and never questioned.
+A slave was a person owned by another, and considered as part of their owner's property.
+In Greek thinking, the institution of slavery was taken for granted, and never questioned.
 They saw a natural order of slaves, who were not normally considered to be human beings.
 The institution of slavery was dehumanising and degrading.

 Jewish slaves had certain privileges and were under legal protection.
 The Jews prided themselves in the fact that they never treated their slaves with cruelty.
-Slaves under non-Jewish peoples did not receive such care or protection.
+Slaves under non-Jewish peoples did not necessarily receive such care or protection.

 The Greek civilisation was built on the existence of the institution of slavery.
-According to a census made in Attica in 309 BC, there were then 21,000 male, free citizens of full age, compared with 400,000 slaves.
+According to a census made in Attica in 309 BC, there were 21,000 male, free citizens of full age, compared with 400,000 slaves.
 Another estimate gives the total population as 500,000: 90,000 of whom were citizens, 45,000 resident aliens, and 350,000 slaves.
 Greek slaves were used for industrial purposes and worked in the mines in terrible conditions.
 Many died as a result of these poor working conditions.

 Roman slaves were considered the legal property of their master, but could obtain freedom and legally become a person.
 They were generally used in houses and farms.
-A slave could not legally be married or own property, and any children born to a female slave would become property of her master.
-The slave labour force was both a cause, and an effect of the expansion of the Roman Empire.
+A slave could not legally be married or own property, and any children born to a female slave would automatically become the property of her master.
+The slave labour-force was both a cause, and an effect of the expansion of the Roman Empire.
 The slave trade financed the army and released men and women from the more mundane tasks of running households and family businesses to attend to the more important matters of state.
 As slaves grew in number in society, the social structure and the whole economy became dependent on slave labour.
 Slaves were the machines of their day, freeing Romans to continue the expansion of the Empire.
 In the Roman empire, there were about sixty million slaves, about one person in five.
 In the city of Rome, the ratio was about one in three.
 Caesar's household contained about 20,000 slaves.
 The average land-owning family (like Philemon) owned around eight slaves.

 The institution of slavery underwent dramatic changes from the foundation of the Roman Empire in the third century BC, to the time of Christianity.
 As legislation was introduced which gave rights to slaves, their conditions improved as masters came under certain obligations enforced by the state.
 Under a good master, slaves could enjoy a reasonably good life, but under a bad master, life would be a nightmare.
 They possessed no legal personality.
 However the position of slaves was not as severe as it has been at other periods of history.